The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

 If choosing medicine was your way of playing it safe, you may have made the wrong choice.
 Or so says Dr. David Beran in this truthful piece at KevinMD.
 It’s Better to Not Go Into Medicine Than Try to Get Out of It.

-Perhaps you’re deep into your career, whatever that career may be, and nearly financially independent.
 Can FI Save You From Burnout?
 Or Make it Worse?
 A good question to contemplate with Kpeds from Pediatrician Finds FI.

 How does a pediatrician, or anyone for that matter, find FI?
 First, you must keep track of your money.
 Who better than an economist married to a physician to aid you in your quest.
 From the EconDad comes a fantastic tool: Tracking Life Finances In A Single Spreadsheet.